 Outline of the internal KWF assessment procedure

-- Submission of a preproposal about 3 months before the KWF deadline.
-You preproposal will be reviewed by a committee member and one of your suggested reviewers.
-Based on the review they will advise you either to continue writing the full proposal (with likely suggestions for improvement) or, to withdraw your project from the current round of funding.
+- Submission of a pre-proposal about 6 weeks before the KWF deadline.
+Your pre-proposal will be reviewed by a committee member and one of your suggested reviewers.

 - For some thematic calls or long-term programmes, alternative procedures are in place.